Sameer411/Weather-App/README.md

 # Weather-App
 A Kotlin based android mobile Weather Application showing all the weather details on the user interface using the OpenWeatherMap API.

-# StepS To Access The Project
+# Steps To Access The Project

 1) Download and Extract the file (Weather.zip)